supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 1. Select **Authorize**.
 Scroll down the permissions request and then select **Accept**.

-1. Select the Organization your created earlier (e.g. WWLx...).
+1. Select the Organization you created earlier (e.g. WWLx...).

 1. Select the Project you created earlier, *My Sentinel Content*.